turingschool/front-end-curriculum/lessons/module-4/deploy-to-heroku.md

 $ heroku logs --tail
 ```

+After you have read the error logs, continue to the next step.

 ## Step 7 - Configure Your Environment

 We've previously only worked with our applications in a `development` environment.
 Now we need to set them up to work in a `production` environment.
 This involves a couple of steps: